 Not unlike with the already aging Leonid Brezhnev, who had suffered several strokes before the 1979 invasion of Afghanistan (1978–92) when a small isolated Politburo subgroup made the decision: Ustinov, supported by Andropov and Gromyko, persuaded Brezhnev to strike, partly by saying “The Americans have done this over and over again in Latin America.
 What are we worse than they are them?”
 According to Eduard Shevardnadze, later to become President Gorbachev foreign minister, they both considered the invasion a fateful mistake.

-Vladimir Putin, the autocrat who saved Russia from ruin and achieved popularity and respect in his first two terms also due to the involvement of his influential finance minister Alexei Kudrin, has returned to his former Chekist persona and has created an all controlling state, isolating himself and Russia of one half of the world.
-This is the nation Vladimir Putin will leave behind; poor, isolated, unfree, living hand to mouth; This is his legacy.
+Vladimir Putin, the autocrat who saved Russia from ruin and achieved popularity and respect in his first two terms also due to the involvement of his influential finance minister Alexei Kudrin, has returned to his former Chekist persona and has created an all controlling state, isolating himself from reality and Russia of one half of the world.
+This is the nation Vladimir Putin will leave behind; poorer, more unpredictable, more isolated in the world, unfree, living hand to mouth; This is his legacy.

-But like with all the elephants which have occupied the Kremlin, from Stalin to Brezhnev, Gorbachev and Yeltsin, when the times comes for Vladimir Vladimirovich to leave, someone else will have to clean up the mess after him.
+But like with all the elephants which have occupied the Kremlin, from Stalin to Brezhnev, Gorbachev and Yeltsin, when the times comes for Vladimir Vladimirovich to leave, someone else will have to clean up the mess after him and might wish like Peter the Great make Russia turn its face to the west again.